Archive for February, 2008

 Triumphal Arch at Sunset

 A quick shot with a Sony Ericsson mobile phone, whilst passing the arch as the sun was setting today at 5.00pm, reminded me to carry a half decent compact camera at all times.
-The phone camera whilst better than nothing is a very ponderous device and although 2 mega pixels is frustratingly grainy!
+The phone camera whilst better than nothing is a very ponderous device and although 2 mega pixels is frustratingly grainy!… Read the full article

 Parlington Sheep Show 1863

 From time to time it is worth looking up the books that Google is transcribing for the public good, this is an extract from the Farmers Magazine 1863, and it describes the seventh annual tenants sheep show held at Parlington on 1st May of that year.
-The full transcript is available on the link to Google from the picture of the extract.
-At the foot of the article is a reference to around sixty of the participants congregating at the White Swan for dinner, [The Swan Hotel as it is known today, which is still a popular venue, some 150 years later!]
+The full transcript is available on the link to Google from the picture of the extract.… Read the full article